tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: sort out 'x swordnew' => all good now
 		- DONE: shiny_swordnew => shiny_sword
 		- DONE: clean up game_update(), game_static()
-	- TBD: one final full test
+	- DONE: one final full test
-- TBD: have shiny sword be hanging on wall (like Zork I)?
+- DONE: have shiny sword be hanging on wall (like Zork I)?
 	- IDEA: how does this work in Zork?
 		- IDEA: In TADS, this is accomplished for obj and rooms by giving them two attribs:
 		- IDEA: isInInitState attrib (bool) and initDesc (string) [or roomFirstDesc]